-Designated employees that may come into contact with human blood or other potentially infectious materials (OPIM):
+Designated employees that may come into contact with human blood or other OPIM:

-- Faculty, Staff and Researchers working with or reasonably anticipated to have exposure to blood or OPIM as determine by the EH&S office
+- Faculty, staff, and researchers working with or reasonably anticipated to have exposure to blood or OPIM as determined by the EH&S Office.

 - Department of Public Safety